jupyterlab/jupyter-ai/docs/source/users/index.md

 Each of the additional fields under "Language model" is required.
 These fields should contain the following data:

-- **Local model ID**: The name of your endpoint.
+- **Endpoint name**: The name of your endpoint.
 This can be retrieved from the AWS Console at the URL `https://<region>.console.aws.amazon.com/sagemaker/home?region=<region>#/endpoints`.